pts/pts-debootstrap/README.txt

 pts-debootstrap: portable debootstrap for i386 and amd64
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-pts-debootstrap is set of portable tools for creating chroot environments for Debian and Ubuntu Linux distributions. pts-debootstrap is based on Debian's debootstrap tool, and it adds portability (it runs on any Linux i386 or amd64 system, and it doesn't need any package installation), and it improves compatibility with older Debian and Ubuntu releases.
+pts-debootstrap is set of portable tools for creating chroot environments for Debian, Ubuntu and Tanglu Linux distributions. pts-debootstrap is based on Debian's debootstrap tool, and it adds portability (it runs on any Linux i386 or amd64 system, and it doesn't need any package installation), and it improves compatibility with older Debian and Ubuntu releases.

 Features of pts-debootstrap: